TRANSCOSMOSRND/howto-superks/docs/index.md

-#Welcome to Superks Document Center
+# Welcome to Superks Document Center (for Superks 1.X)

 Superks is a coupon generation system for merchants with Soft Space's light house terminals.